selective-php/container/README.md

 at the point where a service is retrieved.

-To build a service provider create a invokable class and return the definitons (factories) you would like to register.
+To build a service provider create a invokable class and return the definitions (factories) you would like to register.

 ```php
 <?php